VUB-HYDR/2024_Pietroiusti_etal_ESD/README.md

-# 2023_Pietroiusti_etal_ESD

-Water balance model and analysis scripts used in Pietroiusti et al. 2023 Lake Victoria flood attribution study (submitted)

-## Description

-### lakevic-eea-wbm

-lakevic-eea-wbm contains the water balance model component of the analysis, and can be run from the main WBM_model.py script.
+# 2023_Pietroiusti_etal_ESDWater balance model and analysis scripts used in Pietroiusti et al. 2023 Lake Victoria flood attribution study (submitted)## Description ### lakevic-eea-wbmlakevic-eea-wbm contains the water balance model component of the analysis, and can be run from the main WBM_model.py script.
 WBM_settings.py acts as a namelist and should be modified to run the model under different scenarios and forcings, WBM_inicon.py initiates constants in the model, WBM_inigeom.py imports shapefiles and geoinformation about Lake Victoria and the basin.

-The water balance model is based on the MATLAB version developed in Vanderkelen et al. 2018, HESS, "Modelling the water balance of Lake Victoria".
+The water balance model is based on the MATLAB version developed in Vanderkelen et al. 2018, HESS, "Modelling the water balance of Lake Victoria".### lakevic-eea-scriptslakevic-eea-scripts contains the analysis scripts and is divided into sections which correspond to the different sections of the analysis in the paper (0 = preprocessing, 1 = analysis of observational precipitation data, 2 = lake levels analysis and interpolation, 3 = event definition, 4 = evaluation of the WBM, 5 = analysis of WB drivers, 6 = GCM evaluation, 7 = statistical fits for attribution and synthesis results)### Data availability Input data is available publicly, through databases detailed in the manuscript, or in the following repository: https://zenodo.org/record/8233523## VersionVersion August 2023

-### lakevic-eea-scripts

-lakevic-eea-scripts contains the analysis scripts.

-### Data availability

-Input data is available publicly, through databases detailed in the manuscript, or in the following repository: https://zenodo.org/record/8233523

-## Version
-Version August 2023